Fellow Navy SEALs describe Eddie Gallagher as ‘toxic,’ ‘freaking evil,’ in newly released videos

 President Trump controversially intervened in the case several times, including by allowing Chief Gallagher to retire last month without being stripped of his SEAL status and pushing for the ouster of former Navy Secretary Richard V. Spencer.

-Speaking to members of the Naval Criminal Investigative, fellow SEALs painted a disturbed picture of being deployed alongside Chief Gallagher overseas.
+Speaking to members of the Naval Criminal Investigative, fellow SEALs painted a disturbing picture of being deployed alongside Chief Gallagher overseas.

 “The guy is freaking evil,” Special Operator First Class Craig Miller said in an interview.
 “I think Eddie was proud of it, and that was, like, part of it for him.”